Chotivit-Chotivit/work-chotivit/README.md

 # homework-chotivit
-this is homewaork of chtotivit busamognkol.
+this is the homework of chtotivit busamognkol.